milkschen/leviosam2/README.md

 Example:
 ```
+# You may skip the indexing step if you've already run it
 leviosam2 index -c source_to_target.chain -p source_to_target -F target.fai
 sh leviosam2.sh \
     -a bowtie2 -A -10 -q 10 -H 5 \